 You can use this to add to smoothies or simply into your water with some lemon (great for detoxing!)

 The juice (or clean gel) will keep in the fridge for over a week.
 If you want to drink it straight up but don’t like the taste, you can add some lemon and/or honey to it.

 This is especially useful when you have the flu!!

-Now if you don’t have access to fresh aloe vera, you can actually buy the leaves online here!
-I never knew you could do that!
+Now if you don’t have access to fresh aloe vera, you can actually buy the leaves or a whole aloe vera plant online.